GabeScott/standard-works-vault/General Conference/2001 April - “To Bear Testimony of Mine Only Begotten”.md

 Yet we have great reason for optimism.
 We are not left without defense against these wicked elements that would bring us sorrow and despair here and would deny us the joys of eternity hereafter.

-“And Jesus said unto them, I am the bread of life: he that cometh to me shall never hunger; and he that believeth on me shall never thirst” (John 6:35).
+“And Jesus said unto them, I am the bread of life: he that cometh to me shall never hunger; and he that believeth on me shall never thirst” ([[John 6.35|John 6:35]]).

 “This is the bread which cometh down from heaven, that a man may eat thereof, and not die.

-“I am the living bread which came down from heaven: if any man eat of this bread, he shall live for ever: and the bread that I will give is my flesh, which I will give for the life of the world” (John 6:50–51).
+“I am the living bread which came down from heaven: if any man eat of this bread, he shall live for ever: and the bread that I will give is my flesh, which I will give for the life of the world” ([[John 6.50|John 6:50–51]][[John 6.51|]]).

 He is the answer to the longings of the human heart for certainty.
 He is the answer to our individual sins and to our sorrows.

 He is our protector in a world constantly seeking to solve problems through violence.
 He is our protector in a world where the minds of so many are filled with evil continually.
 We, of all people, should look to the future with enthusiasm and optimism.
 We have His word to direct us, to comfort us, and to give us hope for the future.
-There is so much that lies ahead of light and purity and virtue; and, in time, violence will disappear, for surely the lamb will lie down with the lion.
+There is so much that lies ahead of light and purity and virtue; and in time violence will disappear, for surely the lamb will lie down with the lion.

 The Lord, of course, saw our day.
 He saw the devastating effects of transgression.
 And He prophesied that He would provide protection for His people.